softgraph/web-bluetooth-example-using-microbit/README.md

 ## Operations

-1. Launch Chrome and open `source/index.html` in the cloned repositry.
+1. Launch Chrome or Opera and open `source/index.html` in the cloned repositry.
 1. Make sure that the device shows a square icon.
 Reset the device if it shows a yes (checkmark) icon.
 1. Press `Connect` button on the browser.
 Choose a device named `BBC micro:bit [.....]` from the list on the dialog box.
 1. When connection is established, `Connection Status` field on the browser shows `Connected`.
 Also, the device shows a yes (checkmark) icon.